Ozone depletion: Ozone hole and its causes

 The Antarctic ozone hole is an area of the Antarctic stratosphere in which the recent ozone levels have dropped to as low as 33 percent of their pre-1975 values.
 The ozone hole occurs during the Antarctic spring, from September to early December, as strong westerly winds start to circulate around the continent and create an atmospheric container.
 Within this polar vortex, over 50 percent of the lower stratospheric ozone is destroyed during the Antarctic spring.

 As explained above, the primary cause of ozone depletion is the presence of chlorine-containing source gases (primarily CFCs and related halocarbons).
 In the presence of UV light, these gases dissociate, releasing chlorine atoms, which then go on to catalyze ozone destruction.
-The Cl-catalyzed ozone depletion can take place in the gas phase, but it is dramatically enhanced in the presence of polar stratospheric clouds (PSCs).
+The Cl-catalyzed ozone depletion can take place in the gas phase, but it is substantially enhanced in the presence of polar stratospheric clouds (PSCs).

 These polar stratospheric clouds form during winter, in the extreme cold.
 Polar winters are dark, consisting of three months without solar radiation (sunlight).
 The lack of sunlight contributes to a decrease in temperature and the polar vortex traps and chills the air.
-Temperatures hover around or below −80 °C. These low temperatures form cloud particles.
-There are three types of PSC clouds—nitric acid trihydrate clouds, slowly cooling water-ice clouds, and rapid cooling water-ice (nacreous) clouds—provide surfaces for chemical reactions whose products will, in the spring lead to ozone destruction.
+Temperatures are around or below −80 °C. These low temperatures form cloud particles.
+There are three types of PSC clouds—nitric acid trihydrate clouds, slowly cooling water-ice clouds, and rapid cooling water-ice (nacreous) clouds—that provide surfaces for chemical reactions whose products will, in the spring lead to ozone destruction.

 The photochemical processes involved are complex but well understood.
 The key observation is that, ordinarily, most of the chlorine in the stratosphere resides in "reservoir" compounds, primarily chlorine nitrate (ClONO_{2}) as well as stable end products such as HCl.
 The formation of end products essentially removes Cl from the ozone depletion process.
-The former sequester Cl, which can be later made available via absorption of light at shorter wavelengths than 400 nm.
-During the Antarctic winter and spring, however, reactions on the surface of the polar stratospheric cloud particles convert these "reservoir" compounds into reactive free radicals (Cl and ClO).
+Reservoir compounds sequester Cl, which can later be made available via absorption of light at wavelengths shorter than 400 nm.
+During the Antarctic winter and spring, reactions on the surface of the polar stratospheric cloud particles convert these "reservoir" compounds into reactive free radicals (Cl and ClO).
 Denitrification is the process by which the clouds remove NO_{2} from the stratosphere by converting it to nitric acid in PSC particles, which then are lost by sedimentation.
 This prevents newly formed ClO from being converted back into ClONO_{2}.

 The role of sunlight in ozone depletion is the reason why the Antarctic ozone depletion is greatest during spring.
 During winter, even though PSCs are at their most abundant, there is no light over the pole to drive chemical reactions.
 During the spring, however, sunlight returns and provides energy to drive photochemical reactions and melt the polar stratospheric clouds, releasing considerable ClO, which drives the hole mechanism.
 Further warming temperatures near the end of spring break up the vortex around mid-December.
 As warm, ozone and NO_{2}-rich air flows in from lower latitudes, the PSCs are destroyed, the enhanced ozone depletion process shuts down, and the ozone hole closes.